-The anterior cruciate ligament (ACL) crosses the posterior cruciate ligament in the center of the knee joint and is part of a group of ligaments that connect the thigh bone (femur) to the lower leg (tibia).
+The ACL crosses the posterior cruciate ligament in the center of the knee joint and is part of a group of ligaments that connect the thigh bone (femur) to the lower leg (tibia).
 These ligaments stabilize and support the knee joint.
 The ACL prevents the tibia from moving too far forward on the femur.
 It also keeps the knee from twisting inward excessively.

 A person may hear a popping noise at the time of injury.
 More commonly, though, the injured athlete notices immediate pain and swelling.
 The knee may also shift or buckle due to instability, and jumping, landing, and pivoting can cause severe pain.

 “Sports medicine physicians can usually diagnose an ACL injury during the physical exam,” Dr. Rodeo says.
 “A magnetic resonance imaging (MRI) scan also gives the most accurate anatomic information about the injury, and can reveal whether or not the meniscus and other structures in the knee are still intact.”

 Dr. Rodeo explains that women experience ACL injuries more often than men, perhaps owing to a variety of factors including differences in neuromuscular function and anatomical differences.
 Female basketball players, for example, tend to jump and land with their knees straight and in a knock-kneed position, which could lead to injury.

 The first line of treatment for ACL injury involves resting, icing, and elevating the leg.
 An anti-inflammatory medication can also decrease pain and swelling, Dr. Rodeo says.